 Creative Commons is one of the best choices for public-domain content, whether you’re looking for photos, audio, or something else.
 The site’s handy search utility allows you to enter a search term in the upper-right corner and filter the results based on Flickr, Fotopedia, Pixabay, Google Images, and a number of other reputable spots for hosting photos.
 You can even search for images that are part of the Met Musem’s public domain collection.

-Keep in the mind that the site searches for images that have Creative Commons licenses, meaning the images might not necessarily fall under public domain, but they can often still be used under certain conditions.
-The site should also automatically search for content that can be used commercially and otherwise, but it’s a good idea to double-check the license just to be on the safe side.
+Keep in the mind that the site searches for images that have Creative Commons licenses, meaning the images might not necessarily fall under public domain.
+They can often still be used, but might have stricter limits.
+The site should also automatically search for content that can be used commercially, but it’s a good idea to double-check the license just to be on the safe side.

 Wikimedia features a fairly extensive list of categories, from nature to engineering, and there is even a public domain category to greater filter your results.
 When using the search bar in the upper-right corner, try entering “PD” before your search term to limit the results exclusively to public domain images.
 For instance, try searching “PD Abraham Lincoln” to show only public domain images of the late president.